-Getting rid of beetles is no walk in the park.
+Getting rid of beetles is not easy.
 Why?
 Because there are an ungodly number of beetle species in the world, many of which are both beneficial and pestiferous, depending on the circumstances.
 Coleoptera is the scientific name of the order of insects we know as beetles.
-They are the largest order of animals known, making up some 25% of the world's known species.
-They are characterized by the "sheathed wings," or a protective outer layer that surrounds the softer wings and abdominal area.
+They are the largest order of animals known, making up roughly 25% of the world’s known species.
+They are characterized by the “sheathed wings,” or a protective outer layer that surrounds the softer wings and abdominal area.
 While most beetles serve a purpose as beneficial members of their environment, some beetles are pestiferous.
 Many pest beetles are non-native, invasive species who have no natural enemies to control their populations.

-In this article I will show you five of the most common beetles pests.
+We’ll cover five of the most common beetles pests.
 Mind you, this should not by any means be considered and exhaustive list.
-If you look at the left sidebar, you'll find at least three other species of beetles we don't have time to cover here.
-Regardless of the limitations I must impose on and article about how to get rid of beetles, I will do my best to explain some of the more general techniques for controlling beetles in and around your home.
+If you look through our beetle articles, you’ll find at least three other species of beetles we don’t have time to cover here.
+I will do my best to explain some of the more general techniques for getting rid of beetles in and around your home.
 But, let us start by identifying some of the most common pestiferous beetles.